Reinforcement Learning with Dual-Observation for General Video Game Playing: GVGAI Learning Competition

-The GVGAI Framework~\cite{perez2019general,gvgaibook2019} has offered an easy-to-use, open-sourced, common platform for researchers and practitioners to test and compare AI methods since 2014.
-During the last few years, the framework has been expanded into several tracks to meet the demand of different research directions.
-The GVGAI learning framework~\cite{torrado2018drlgvgai} particularly focuses on GVGP using reinforcement learning methods.
-The GVGAI learning framework not only contains more than one hundred arcade-style single-player games and dozens of two-player games, but also offers the functionally of adding infinite games and levels thanks to the video game definition language (VGDL)~\cite{schaul2013video,schaul2014extensible}.
-This functionally facilitates the enlargement of training and test data sets by manually designing games or levels using procedural content generation~\cite{shaker2016procedural}, makes GVGAI different to other existing platforms.
+The GVGAI competition~\cite{perez2019general,gvgaibook2019} has offered an easy-to-use, open-sourced, common platform for researchers and practitioners to test and compare AI methods since 2014.
+During the last few years, the framework has been expanded into several tracks to meet the demand of different research directions~\cite{perez2019general,gvgaibook2019}.
+The GVGAI learning platform~\cite{torrado2018drlgvgai} particularly focuses on GVGP using RL methods.
+The GVGAI learning platform not only contains more than one hundred arcade-style single-player games and dozens of two-player games, but also offers the potential of adding an unlimited number of games and levels thanks to the video game definition language (VGDL)~\cite{schaul2013video,schaul2014extensible}.
+This functionality facilitates the enlargement of training and test data sets by allowing for games or levels to be designed either manually or with procedural content generation methods~\cite{togelius2011search,shaker2016procedural,summerville2018procedural,risi2020increasing,liu2020deep}.